WebOrigami/docs/src/content/pattern/copy.md

 Alice.html Bob.html   Carol.html index.html more
 ```

-We could inspect the individual files in the `dist` folder to confirm their contents — but we can also use our `json` utility to dump the entire `dist` folder to the console.
+<span class="tutorialStep"></span> Inspect the individual files in the `dist` folder to confirm their contents — or use our `json` utility to dump the entire `dist` folder to the console.

 ```console
 $ node json distFolder.js